discordjs/guide/guide/interactions/slash-commands.md

 	</DiscordMessage>
 </DiscordMessages>

+Ephemeral responses are *only* available for interactions; another great reason to switch across to the new and improved features.
 ### Editing responses

 After you've sent an initial response, you may want to edit that response for various reasons.
 This can be achieved with the `BaseInteraction#editReply()` method: